 Additionally, you must observe your dog after you apply argan oil for the first time on its skin.
 If you see any adverse reaction or allergic tendencies, stop using the oil.
 It is recommended that you start applying this oil on your dog’s skin after consulting with a veterinarian.

-Side Effects of Argan Oil on Dogs
+Considerations and Cautions for Using Argan Oil on Dogs

 How to Use Argan Oil on Your Dog